ipenas-cl/Tempo-Lang/docs/language/no-import-philosophy.md

 ### Tree-Shaking at Compile Time

-The Tempo compiler performs aggressive dead code elimination:
+The Chronos compiler performs aggressive dead code elimination:

 1. **Parse Phase**: Identifies all functions and types actually used
 2. **Dependency Analysis**: Builds a graph of what depends on what